 It didn’t take that long for people to realize that squirrels make awful pets.
 Luckily, we know now what these early pioneers didn’t, which we’re about to discuss in the next section.

-What You Need to Know About Keeping a Squirrel as a Pet
+The 8 Things to Know About Keeping a Squirrel as a Pet:

 1. It’s Illegal to Keep Squirrels as Pets